joeyjoseph/ResearchRAG/INSTALL_AND_SETUP.md

 ### 3. Add your source material

-Drop `.txt` files into the subfolders you defined — reference material under your Corpus folders, your own drafts and notes under your Work folders.
+Dropp your files into the subfolders you defined accordingly.

 ### 4. Run the first ingest